Andrew released under investigation after misconduct in public office arrest

 He stepped down in 2011 amid the furore over his friendship with paedophile Epstein.

+Thames Valley Police denied briefing the Home Office before the arrest, but issued a statement from the National Police Chiefs’ Council to clarify that it did so.

+The statement read: “In line with routine practice, the National Police Chiefs’ Council alerted operational colleagues within the Home Office of the arrest.
+This gave 30 minutes’ notice before Thames Valley Police made the arrest.”

-It is understood neither the King nor Buckingham Palace was informed before the arrest.
+It is also understood neither the King nor Buckingham Palace was informed before the arrest.

 The Prince and Princess of Wales are understood to support the King’s statement, which read: “As I have said before, they (the police) have our full and wholehearted support and co-operation.